 A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 By this all people will know that you are my disciples, if you have love for one another.” ~ John 13:34-35

-In the Excellent Wife there is a great example of a wife who is angry at her husband and in the heat of an argument the doorbell rings.
-It is their pastor and she answers the door so kindly and with a smile.
-She choose to outwardly show kindness to her pastor (not sure what was going on in the inside) but the point being we can choose to show love when we want to.
+In the Excellent Wife, there is a great example of a wife who is angry at her husband and in the heat of an argument the doorbell rings.
+It is their pastor, and she answers the door so kindly and with a smile.
+She chooses to outwardly show kindness to her pastor (not sure what was going on on the inside) but the point being we can choose to show love when we want to.

 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things. ~ 1 Corinthians 13:4-7

 The verses above in Corinthians apply to our marriages.
 I encourage you to memorize the above verses and speak them out loud to yourself often.
 Are you patient and kind to your husband?
 Are you rude?
 Do you insist on your own way?
 Are you resentful?
 These verses are the description of true biblical love not just to our friends and neighbors but our husbands.
 They are our closest neighbor.

 Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
 Let each of you look not only to his own interests, but also to the interests of others. ~Philippians 2:3-4